2.6: The Brain

 Figure 20.
 Location of the hippocampus in red.

 Amygdala.
-The amygdala, named for its almond shape, sits adjacent to the hippocampus beneath the cerebral cortex (Figure 19).
-It is important for processing of emotions, including generating emotional responses (e.g., fear, anxiety, aggression) and emotional learning (e.g., fear conditioning).
+The amygdala, named for its almond shape, lies next to the hippocampus beneath the cerebral cortex (Figure 19).
+It processes emotions, generating responses like fear, anxiety, and aggression, and facilitates emotional learning such as fear conditioning.

-The amygdala receives inputs from wide regions of sensory and prefrontal cortex, the hippocampus, and visceral information from the brainstem, enabling it to integrate information about the situation, the bodily state, memory, and contextual information.
-The amygdala sends output signals to many regions throughout the brain, including the frontal lobes, hippocampus, basal ganglia, thalamus, and hypothalamus.
-This connectivity allows it to produce emotional responses appropriate to a given situation; for example, when a stimulus appears that is associated with punishment, a fear response can be produced by altering hormone release via the hypothalamus, triggering freezing behaviors, and activating the sympathetic nervous system via the brainstem.
-People with amygdala damage can display reduced emotional behavior or “flat affect”, and show reduced learning about emotional or frightening stimuli or situations.[6]
+The amygdala receives input from sensory and prefrontal cortex, hippocampus, and brainstem, allowing it to integrate situational, contextual, memory, and bodily information.
+The amygdala sends output signals to regions throughout the brain, including the frontal lobes, hippocampus, basal ganglia, thalamus, and hypothalamus.
+This connectivity allows it to produce emotional responses appropriate to a given situation.
+For example, a punishment-associated stimulus can trigger a fear response by altering hormone release via the hypothalamus, triggering freezing behaviors, and activating the sympathetic nervous system via the brainstem.
+Amygdala damage can lead to reduced emotional behavior (“flat affect”) and impaired learning about emotional or frightening stimuli.[6]

 Basal Ganglia